Ctc8/Ctc8/README.md

 I'm a graduate student and software engineer with a passion for machine learning, computer vision, and building full-stack applications.
 My work spans medical AI systems, deep learning research at a national laboratory, and LLM fine-tuning for automated grading.

-- 🔭 Currently building an AI-guided computer vision system for medical ultrasound imaging
-- 🧠 Interested in computer vision, NLP, and applied deep learning
-- 🌱 Always learning — currently deepening my knowledge in transformers and LLMs
 - 📫 Reach me at: [your-email@example.com] | [LinkedIn URL]

 ---